Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part5.md

 The changes in compression are minor, but the speed gain is nearly doubled.
 I remind you that we are currently using AC with 1 bit at a time normalization, so this is clearly not the best result that can be obtained.

-The last thing I want to mention is the speed of contexts adaptation to changes.
-Unlike the example in the image, we will actually have much more contexts.
-Now, we still adding 1 to symbol counter and calling `rescale()` on `TotalFreq >= 16384`.
-To speed up context adaptation, that in theory should give us more accurate data model, we will increase counter by 4 and call `rescale()` when any symbol exceeds the threshold that we set as 124.
+The last thing I want to mention is the speed of contexts adapting to changes.
+Unlike the example in the image, we will actually have much more context.
+Now, we are still adding 1 to the symbol counter and calling `rescale()` on `TotalFreq >= 16384`.
+To speed up context adaptation, which in theory should give us a more accurate data model, we will increase the counter by 4 and call `rescale()` when any symbol exceeds the threshold that we set as 124.
 This also means that `TotalFreq` can have a value up to 31488 now.
 In order for our AC to correctly encode such edge cases, we need to change `FREQ_BITS` from 14 to 15.

 ```
 static constexpr u32 FREQ_BITS = 15;